Vedbhanushali/SUPREME_DSA/19_Graphs/README.md

 ## Bridge in a Graph / Tarjan's algorithm

-A edge removal which create more than 1 disconnected component in a graph is called bridge. keeping track of insertion time(tin) and lowest time (tlow) to reach a node. if child node lowest time is less than parent mean it concludes that child can be reached from other nodes faster than the current traversal parent node so parent child edge is not a bridge but vice versa is true.
+A edge removal which create more than 1 disconnected component in a graph is called bridge. keeping track of insertion time(tin) and lowest time (tlow) to reach a node. if child/nbr node lowest time is less than parent mean it concludes that child/nbr can be reached from other nodes faster than the current traversal parent node so parent child edge is not a bridge but vice versa is true.

 ```cpp
 # include <iostream>